-- 1. Director significantly damaged the value of MHC by neglecting their duties. - 2.
-Director violated laws, articles of incorporation, or other regulations/rules of MHC, or conducted an act against public order and/or morals, which caused serious damage to MHC or hindrance to the business of MHC as a result. - 3.
-Director is deemed to not meet the selection standards for Directors.
+- 1. Directors significantly damaged the value of MHC by neglecting their duties. - 2.
+Directors violated laws, articles of incorporation, or other regulations/rules of MHC, or conducted an act against public order and/or morals, which caused serious damage to MHC or hindrance to the business of MHC as a result. - 3.
+Directors are deemed to not meet the selection standards for Directors.

-III-2 Reasons for Appointment, Dismissal and Nomination of Directors (Principle 3.1 (v))
+III-2 Reasons for Appointment, Dismissal, and Nomination of Directors (Principle 3.1 (v))